Cohabitation Agreement Solicitors

 If your partner has presented you with a cohabitation agreement, seeking legal advice before signing is crucial to ensure that the agreement doesn’t financially impact you should it need to be used in the event of a relationship breakdown.

-If there are sections of the cohabitation agreement that you are not happy with, as solicitors we can help you in negotiating with your partner to find an agreement that benefits you both.
+If there are sections that you are not happy with, as solicitors we can help you in negotiating with your partner to find an agreement that benefits you both.

 Adjusting cohabitation agreements